derb12/pybaselines/docs/algorithms/morphological.rst

 mor (Morphological)
 ~~~~~~~~~~~~~~~~~~~

-:func:`.mor` performs a morphological opening on the data and then selects
+:meth:`.mor` performs a morphological opening on the data and then selects
 the element-wise minimum between the opening and the average of a morphological
 erosion and dilation of the opening to create the baseline.